jameshenry2020/stripe-payment-frontend-in-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Stripe React frontend
-this is a simple project that show how to implement stripe payment in react using django rest framework as our backend api server
+this is a simple project for  youtube tutorial that show how to implement stripe payment in react using django rest framework as our backend api server

-with implement the hosted checkout payment and the custom payment flow
+with implement the hosted checkout payment at first and later migrated to   the custom payment flow checkout, you can check the tutorial out on my youtube channel.